KNSS (AM): Country and oldies

+All talk

 KFH carried a talk radio format from 1993 until 2002, when it shifted most of its political talk shows to KNSS, and shifted to a hot talk format.
 Also that year, KFH added a simulcast on 98.7 FM, displacing smooth jazz KWSJ.
 The FM station switched its call sign to KFH-FM.

-On August 30, 2004, the KFH call sign and hot talk format moved to AM 1240; concurrently, AM 1330 became KNSS, and adopted the station's news/talk format.
+On August 30, 2004, KFH and KNSS swapped facilities.
+The KFH call sign and hot talk format moved to AM 1240; concurrently, KNSS and its news/talk format moved to AM 1330.
+Entercom wanted to place KNSS on a stronger signal; AM 1330 operates at 5,000 watts around the clock while AM 1240 only operated at 1,000 watts.

 The station's studios were originally located at North Woodlawn and East 21st in Northeast Wichita.
 On May 20, 2015, the studios moved to the Ruffin Building at 9111 East Douglas, formerly the Pizza Hut corporate headquarters.

 KNSS began simulcasting on KNSS-FM (98.7) on October 12, 2016.
 Prior to then, the 98.7 frequency was KFH-FM, a simulcast of KFH.
 KFH-AM-FM were network affiliates of ESPN Radio.
 KFH continues as a sports radio station on its own, now with an FM translator station at 97.5 MHz.